“The past affects the present even without our being aware of it.”

 The methods in EMDR therapy seem to stimulate the brain's intrinsic capacity to resolve emotional disturbance and obtain adaptive insights much like what occurs spontaneously during dreaming REM (rapid eye movement) sleep.
 EMDR reprocessing combines many different components, including maintaining dual attention to a traumatic memory while utilizing bilateral eye movements, sound or tactile stimulation.

 Based on the available theory and research, it is believed that during EMDR reprocessing, paying dual attention to both the traumatic memory and to alternating bilateral stimulation (BLS) promotes an innate "investigatory response" in the brain that create neurophysiological changes that are adaptive.
-Cheryl combines training in Deep Brain Reorienting, Hypnosis, Attachment Theory, the Theory of Structural Dissociation, as an evidenced-based therapy approach to treat the whole person.

-Providing psychotherapy services out-of-network
+Providing psychotherapy services out-of-network.
+Not paneled with insurance.